olukayodepaul/productMicroService/src/main/java/doc/db.md

 created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP, -- Timestamp when the feedback was given FOREIGN KEY (product_id) REFERENCES products(id), -- Relationship: One-to-Many (a product can have multiple feedback entries) FOREIGN KEY (user_id) REFERENCES users(id) -- Relationship to users );

+//implement the wishlist
+-- 12. Product Wishlists Table
+-- Stores user wishlists for products they want to purchase later.
+-- Customers: Create wishlists for future purchases.
+CREATE TABLE product_wishlists (
+id SERIAL PRIMARY KEY,                   -- Unique identifier for each wishlist entry user_id INTEGER NOT NULL,                -- ID of the user who created the wishlist product_id INTEGER NOT NULL,             -- ID of the product added to the wishlist created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP, -- Timestamp when the product was added to the wishlist FOREIGN KEY (user_id) REFERENCES users(id), -- Relationship to users FOREIGN KEY (product_id) REFERENCES products(id) -- Relationship to products );